emipa606/CombatEffectsforCE/README.md

 - Added option to disable the extra blood-spatter
 - Fixed the issues with the added mortar-ammo in later CE-versions
+- The update for the 5.2-version of CE done by Taranchuk

 ![Image](https://i.imgur.com/pufA0kM.png)